nnathalied/ECS-171-Team-19/README.md

 The goal of this project is to build a machine learning solution to predict the outcome of a football play, based on 8 attributes related to game play.

-# Dataset Used
+# 📈 Dataset Used

 ['NFL Play by Play 2009-2018 (v5)'](https://www.kaggle.com/datasets/maxhorowitz/nflplaybyplay2009to2016) from Kaggle

-# How to Run Project Locally
+# 💻Run Project Locally

 ## Data Preprocessing and ML Model Dependencies:

 - Pandas
 - Numpy